divnix/nix-book/src/ch02-00-introduction.md

 # The Nix Package Manager

-The Nix is a package manager which focuses on caputuring all inputs which contribute to building software.
+Nix is a package manager which focuses on caputuring all inputs which contribute to building software.
 The result of factoring all of the information about building the software is called a derivation.
-This aggregated information includes where the source code is pull, configuration flags, patches, dependencies, build steps, installation steps, and many other potential inputs.
+This aggregated information includes where the source code is pulled, configuration flags, patches, dependencies, build steps, installation steps, and many other potential inputs.

 This information is aggregated through hashing, and allows nix to